postcode-nl/PostcodeNl_Api_WooCommerce/README.md

 ### How to Use

-In your WordPress administration panel go to `Plugins > Installed Plugins` and look for `Postcode.nl Address Autocomplete` and activate it.
+In your WordPress administration panel go to `Plugins > Installed Plugins` and look for `Postcode.eu Address Validation ` and activate it.
 Then click on `Settings` to configure the plugin.

 ### Translations